Phosphor bronze: Musical instruments

 Phosphor bronze is preferred over brass for cymbals because of its greater resilience, leading to broader tonal spectrum and greater sustain.

-Phosphor bronze is one of several high copper content alloys used as a substitute for the more common "yellow" or "cartridge" types of brass to construct the bodies and bells of metal wind instruments.
-Examples of instruments constructed using high copper alloys occur among members of the brass instrument family (trumpets, flugelhorns, and trombones) and one member of the reed instrument family, saxophones.
-In addition to the distinctive appearance provided by the reddish-orange hue of high copper alloys, they are purported by some instrument designers, sellers, and players to provide a broader harmonic response spectrum for a given instrument design.
+Phosphor bronze is one of several high-copper-content alloys used as a substitute for the more-common "yellow" or "cartridge" types of brass to construct the bodies and bells of metal wind instruments.
+Examples of instruments constructed using high-copper alloys occur among members of the brass instrument family (trumpets, flugelhorns, and trombones) and one member of the reed instrument family, saxophones.
+In addition to the distinctive appearance provided by the reddish-orange hue of high-copper alloys, they are purported by some instrument designers, sellers, and players to provide a broader harmonic response spectrum for a given instrument design.
 The Yanagisawa 902/992 model saxophones (pictured) have bodies of phosphor bronze, in contrast to the brass 901/991 models.

-Some instrument strings for acoustic guitars, mandolins and violins are wrapped with phosphor bronze.
+Some instrument strings for acoustic guitars, mandolins, and violins are wrapped with phosphor bronze.
 Some harmonica reeds are made of phosphor bronze, such as those by Suzuki Musical Instrument Corporation and Bushman Harmonicas.

-The reed component of reed-type organ pipes is usually made of phosphor bronze owing to its high wear and low deformability under conditions of constant vibration when producing sound.
+The reed component of reed-type organ pipes is usually made of phosphor bronze owing to its high wear resistance and low deformability under conditions of constant vibration when producing sound.

 Some snare drums are constructed with phosphor bronze.

+Some tambourine jingles are made of phosphor bronze.

 Variants

-Further increasing the phosphorus content leads to formation of a very hard compound Cu3P (copper phosphide), resulting in a brittle form of phosphor bronze, which has a narrow range of applications.
+Further increasing the phosphorus content leads to the formation of a very hard compound, Cu3P (copper phosphide), resulting in a brittle form of phosphor bronze, which has a narrow range of applications.

 Around 2001, the Olin Corporation developed another alloy for use in electrical and electronic connectors which they referred to as "phosphor bronze".
 Its composition was as follows: